TypeScriptToLua/TypeScriptToLua.github.io/docs/advanced/language-extensions.md

 #### Should I use `Map`/`Set` or `LuaMap`/`LuaSet`?

-In general, it is more painful to use `LuaMap` and `LuaSet`, since they don't have methods like `keys`, `values`, `entries`, and `clear`.
-Additionally, they don't have the `size` attribute to track how large the data structure is.
-Furthermore, using them results in non-idiomatic TypeScript code that may be harder for others to read and understand.

-For these reasons, we recommend using the normal `Map` and `Set` in order to keep things simple.
-Only use `LuaMap` and `LuaSet` in critical spots where the extra performance boost will really make a difference.
+`Map`/`Set` support more features than `LuaMap`/`LuaSet`.
+Namely, they have the `keys`, `entries`, `values`, and `clear` methods, a `size` attribute, and consistent iteration order (in the order of insertion).
+On the other hand, `LuaMap` and `LuaSet` transpile directly to a Lua table, so they are more lightweight.

+Thus, you might want to use `LuaMap`/`LuaSet`:
+- when the table needs to be serialized
+- when you need to interact with other Lua libraries
+- when you are in critical paths where the performance really matters (measure first!)

 ### Custom Getters and Setters